Scottish History and Heritage

 Perthshire, Angus and the Kingdom of Fife offer a wealth of historic buildings and sites that reflect a wide spectrum of Scotland’s past and heritage.
 Various civilisations have each left something to be remembered by, be it symbols, buildings, inventions or relics.
-A day spent delving back into the distant past, in the countryside around the Firth of Tay and the Kingdom of Fife.
+A day spent delving back into the distant past, visiting some of Scotland's iconic treasures.

-- Scone Palace - The historic crowning place of Scottish Kings (Grounds entry and photo stop)
+- Scone Palace - The historic crowning place of Scottish Kings (Grounds and photo stop)

 Visit to the Palace Grounds to view the Palace, the old Chapel and Moot Hill, the original location of the ‘Stone of Destiny’

-- St Andrews (Town Walk and Photo stop, lunch stop over-looking the sands and golf courses)
+- St Andrews (Town Walk and photo stop

 - St Andrews Cathedral (Tour and photo stop)